JamiePringle/PringleLushByers_InvasibilityInRealOcean/README.md

-# Warning, this Repo is not yet ready… Do not use until this warning has gone away, or at least do not complain if you have any problems doing so

 # Code and figures Pringle, Lush & Byers

 Interactive figures and code for the Pringle, Lush and Byers paper "Alongshore variation in currents make some regions of the coastal ocean more vulnerable to the introduction of non-native species with planktonic dispersal."
 More information will appear here once the manuscript makes it through the review process and we have adjusted this page to reflect any revisions.